 Credits: 4 ENGR.
 Hours: 4-4-4.
-Prerequisite: a foundation biology SCI12xx AND a foundation materials science SCI14xx.
+Prerequisite: SCI1210 or fnd bio AND SCI1410 or fnd mat sci.

 ENGR3699 Special Topics in Bioengineering

 Special Topics in Bioengineering classes (ENGR X699) typically cover a specific topic in Bioengineering and are intended to enhance and expand the selection of offerings from semester to semester.